calnet-oss/grails-external-groovy-plugin/README.md

    expect that will prevent the script class loader becoming available for garbage collection.
 Or, they launch threads.
-If this starts happening, there's really no other way to hunt down the problem other than by the technique described in the "Debugging Unloading Issues" section below.
+If this starts happening, there's really no other way to hunt down the problem other than by the technique described in the "Debugging Class Unloading Issues" section below.

 ## Debugging Class Unloading Issues